 During the spring and early-summer of 2019, salmon and steelhead returns to the Columbia River were extremely poor.
-Sockeye salmon returns were 20% of the 2009-2018 ten-year average from 5 May - 3 July; Chinook salmon returns were 52% of the 2009-2018 ten-year average during the same period (Fish Passage Center 2019).
+Sockeye salmon returns were 20% of the 2009-2018 tenyear average from 5 May - 3 July; Chinook salmon returns were 52% of the 2009-2018 tenyear average during the same period (Fish Passage Center 2019).
 As a result of poor spring Chinook salmon return forecasts, test fishing was postponed to early-May at the request of NOAA Fisheries Service and WDFW to ensure impacts to ESA-listed species were not exceeded within the basin.
 Fishing was further restricted in June and July to protect ESA-listed sockeye salmon.
 Despite these setbacks, 1,317 non-juvenile salmonids were captured, including 896 adult sockeye salmon and 161 spring/summer Chinook salmon.
-Accounting for a median 4-d migration to Bonneville Dam for sockeye and 5-d migration for Chinook salmon passage respectively at Bonneville Dam while fishing a mean of 9-h per day (Fish Passage Center 2019).
+Accounting for a median 4-d migration to Bonneville Dam for sockeye and 5-d migration for Chinook salmon, the trap successfully captured a mean of 2% and 0.4% of daily sockeye and Chinook salmon passage respectively at Bonneville Dam while fishing a mean of 9-h per day (Fish Passage Center 2019).
 These results suggest the trap was effective at capturing sockeye and Chinook salmon during the spring and early-summer research period despite a very poor return year to the basin.